go in and change the program to run in compatability mode for windowsxp

-- Rating: 5
+- Rating: 1

-- Posted by: Jeff
+- Posted by: alexander

 Fport reports all open TCP/IP and UDP ports and maps them to the owning application.